Gravesham: Elections

+Premises

+The council is based at Gravesham Civic Centre on Windmill Street in Gravesend, which had been built in 1966 for the old Gravesend Borough Council.
+The building was formally opened on 15 November 1968 by Katharine, Duchess of Kent.

 Housing and architecture

 Housing varies from mid rise to low rise, particularly in the villages.
 The district has 12 buildings listed in the highest category of the national grading system, Grade I, three of which are private residences: